 What is a document repository?

 Creating an organized document repository is a key part of having a document management system (DMS) that serves your business well.
-As such, document repositories are typically organized with the needs of users in mind, allowing them to search documents by title or keyword, group documents by team, or use a folder system to efficiently store documents.
+These repositories are typically organized with team members’ needs in mind, allowing them to search for documents by title or keyword, group documents by team, or use a folder system to store documents efficiently.

 What is a centralized document repository?

-- Reduce the amount of storage space needed
+- Reduce the amount of storage space needed.

-- Simplify backing up and file recovery
+- Simplify backing up and file recovery.

-- Prevent human error-based data loss
+- Prevent human-error-based data loss.

-- Provide security for sensitive information
+- Provide security for sensitive information.

-- Offer centralized access to documents
+- Offer centralized access to documents.

 How are document repositories used?

-Document repositories can also protect your documents against unwanted changes — whether from malicious intent or errors — through version control, which tracks all changes made to a document and notes who made them.
-Administrators can set permissions to control who has access to which documents, and who can make which types of changes.
+Document repositories can also protect your documents against unwanted changes — whether from malicious intent or innocent errors — through version control, which tracks all changes made to a document and notes who made them.
+Administrators can set permissions to control who has access to which documents and who can make which types of changes.
 This feature helps preserve the integrity of your documents and ensures that all changes are made by appropriate parties only.

-6 benefits of document repositories
+What are the benefits of document repositories?

-How to set up a document repository
+How do you set up a document repository?

 1. Collect your documents.